harry7557558/DMOJ-Render_Main/1pointer/README.md

 Notice problem statement:

-> a hardware token that he has locally ...... uniformly at random within the range configured
+> a hardware token that he has locally... uniformly at random within the range configured...
-> Your score will be inversely correlated to the length of your program.
+> Your score will be inversely correlated to the length of your program...
 > To ensure you have the correct output......

 **https://dmoj.ca/problem/osf**